muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

-next is how to add markdown support to our chatbot. chatbot is answering without proper formatting like bullet lists and symbols. we need to install markdown in our project and then import its components. npm i react-markdown
+next is how to add markdown support to our chatbot. chatbot is answering without proper formatting like bullet lists and symbols. we need to install markdown in our project and then import its components. npm i react-markdown then wrap {content} inside it and hence we can get proper response.